bongohead/gradient.js/README.md

   'hex'
 );
 ```
-Calculating colors the gradient resolves to at specific values:
+You can then calculate colors the gradient resolves to at specific values.
+Use the function `gradient.valToColor(value,gradientMap,'outputColorType')`.

+**Possible values for the third parameter of `gradient.valToColor` include 'hex', 'rgb', and 'rgba'.**

 ```javascript
 gradient.valToColor(0,grMap,'rgb'); //returns rgb(255,255,255)
 gradient.valToColor(50,grMap,'rgba'); //returns rgba(217,236,255,1)